pkyeck/socket.IO-objc/README.md

 As of version 0.4, this library requires at least OS X 10.7 or iOS 5.0.

-## Non-ARC version

-If you're old school - there's still the [non-ARC version](https://github.com/pkyeck/socket.IO-objc/tree/non-arc) for you.
-This version (the non-ARC one) is out-of-date and won't be maintained any further (at least not by me).

 ## Usage

 The easiest way to connect to your Socket.IO / node.js server is